The Crag Rat Run – in pictures

 At the trail’s end, we bear right back towards Knaresborough.
 This is the only part of the course adjacent to a road, but the decent tarmac path will take you through the third mile at an increased pace!

 After a steady climb the road descends from Thistle Hill down to Calcutt.
-Our target here is the Union Pub.
+Our target here is the ‘Cricketers’ Pub (Formerly the Union).

-Just beyond the Union Pub, there will be our Drinks Station, after which we bear right past the old chapel, heading down to the south bank of the River Nidd.
+Just beyond the Cricketer’s Pub, there will be our Drinks Station, after which we bear right past the old chapel, heading down to the south bank of the River Nidd.

 Brief short grass and bark chipping sections take us gently downhill.